markNZed/processism-react-three/storyboard.md

 Think of an event as a transfer between two entities.
 It’s the moment where something happens—where change is set in motion.
 For example, if these entities represented people, this event could be the transmission of information through a spoken word.
 If they were particles, it might represent an exchange of energy.

-Events like this are fundamental in processism.
+Events like this are fundamental in process philosophy.
 They mark the moments when entities interact, their properties shift, and new possibilities emerge.
 Each event creates a ripple of change, affecting not just the entities involved but potentially the entire network they’re part of.
 Through these events, entities evolve, and relationships form.
 Every event, no matter how small, contributes to the continuous unfolding of processes that shape the reality around us.

 ## 2.5.
 Scene: Introduction to Relations
 ### 2.5.1.
 Objective